olexandr-klymenko/StRESTester/README.md

 * each action must have mandatory attribute <b>_'name'_</b>
 * attribute <b>_'return'_</b> intended for assignment return of action to given variable
 * node <b>_'repeat'_</b> allows to create loops of scenario snippets, meaning of the attribute <b>_'cycles'_</b> is obvious
+* jinja2 template is used to define action arguments

 # Report output
 * report output looks like